fetchai/cosmos-consensus/docs/tendermint-core/using-tendermint.md

   not match, Tendermint will panic.
 - `app_state`: The application state (e.g. initial distribution
   of tokens).
-  - `entropy`: The starting entropy, which maybe empty
+  - `entropy`: The starting entropy, which may be empty

 #### Sample genesis.json